 Another fun thing to track in your bullet journal are online challenges such as this one by Stacey at Unicorn Fairy.
 It’s easy to refer to when it’s written out.
 I also have a page for the month of any books, shows or films that I watch.
 I prefer to do these monthly so I can look back on it.

 Bullet Journal Wishlist

 Like I mentioned earlier, you don’t want to spend a lot of money on your first bullet journal.
 You are going to mess it up and over time you will develop a style.
 When you feel comfortable with your set up then I would totally invest in a proper bujo.
 The Leuchtturm 1917 is considered the ultimate bullet journal.
 You can purchase it with blank, dotted, squared or lined paper in various colours.

-The A5 emerald green Leuchtturm is my holy grail right now and I’m hoping to get it in time to set up starting September.
-This is a great time to start a journal, for me anyway, as I will be going back to school in October and I really love memory keeping in the buildup to Halloween and Winter.
+My very own A5 emerald green Leuchtturm has arrived from Amazon, you can check out my review here!
+September is a great time to start a journal, for me anyway, as I will be going back to school in October and I really love memory keeping in the buildup to Halloween and Winter.
 I’m hoping this larger sized bullet journal will keep me going for quite a few months as I add study notes, challenges and blog ideas to mine as well as daily to do lists.

 Also on my wishlist are these Tombow brush pens which I’ve heard ‘bujo guru’ Boho Berry talk about in her videos.
 I haven’t dabbled in calligraphy since I was a kid but keeping a bullet journal brings out my creative side and so one of my goals is to learn some calligraphy basics.
 I have PLENTY of washi tape but if I was going to invest in some more it would be something cute like this set which includes clouds, ice-cream and unicorn washi tape!!